The Reconstruction Era: How America rebuilt after the Civil War

 This allowed for African Americans to be protected from violence and helped them register to vote.

-The third Reconstruction Act put into place a plan for readmitting Southern states into the Union.
+To supplement the previous to acts, the third Reconstruction Act put into place a defined plan for readmitting Southern states into the Union.

-It also created military governments in Tennessee, Virginia, and Mississippi.
-These governments were responsible for ensuring that African Americans had equal protection under the law and could vote without interference.
+The governments of these regions were responsible for ensuring that African Americans had equal protection under the law and could vote without interference.

 By the end of 1870, all of the Southern states had been readmitted to the Union.